Lynn Marcus

 Public & Institutional Service

-- Founding member, Asylum Program of Arizona (now the Asylum Services Committee, affiliated with Catholic Social Service of Tucson), 2002 - present
+• Founding member, president, Asylum Program of Arizona (formerly the Asylum Services Committee of Catholic Community Services

 Awards